As an Amazon Associate, I earn from qualifying purchases.

 • Close waffle maker and cook until indicator light (if any) shows it is ready.

-• Remove with tongs and serve with butter, chopped strawberries, syrup, etc.
+• Remove with tongs and serve with butter, chopped strawberries, maple syrup, whipped cream, etc.

 Notes